Best Prime Day deals for $50 or less: Echo Dot (4th gen), Fire TV Stick 4K and more

 The newer Roku Express 4K Plus (currently $40) is our favorite video streamer right now.
 It offers 4K resolution with HDR support and a remote that controls your TV's volume and power.

 Need a waterproof wireless speaker in time for summer?
-The JBL Go 3 is just $40 and delivers up to 5 hours of playtime on a single charge.
+The JBL Go 3 is just $40 (prices go lower and higher for different colors) and delivers up to 5 hours of play time on a single charge.
 It sounds good for its tiny size, too.

 Apple's new AirTags can help iPhone owners keep track of important items -- like a purse or backpack -- using the Find My app.
 If you lose an item, you can put it in Lost Mode so that you're notified if another Apple device user locates your item.

 If you're in the market for new headphones, the Anker Life Q20 may be what you need.
-To quote CNET's headphone guru, David Carnoy: "It's fairly well balanced with a reasonable amount of clarity and plump bass that's not bloated or muddy (there's a bass boost or BassUp mode if you want an extra helping of bass).
+To quote CNET headphone guru David Carnoy about this headset: "It's fairly well balanced with a reasonable amount of clarity and plump bass that's not bloated or muddy (there's a bass boost or BassUp mode if you want an extra helping of bass).
 It's also comfortable to wear, the noise canceling is acceptably effective, it's solid as a headset for making calls and battery life is good at 40 hours."
 Just keep in mind we've seen these sell for as low as $40 -- a price they could possibly return to during Prime Day.